 No, dogs with hearing loss are just as easy to train as any other canine.
 The training techniques differ slightly, but dogs with hearing loss learn in the same ways as hearing dogs.

 2. How do you get a deaf dog’s attention?

 You can use a flashlight, turned on and off, to get your dog’s attention.
 If your dog is close by, you can also try stomping on the ground.
 Keep treats with you, and if you walk up behind your dog, touch it gently on the back and reward it immediately with a treat so that you don’t startle or upset your pet.
-When taking your deaf dog outside of your home or fenced-in yard, always keep a collar and leash on your pet since that’s the best way to get its attention and keep it out of harm’s way.
+When taking your deaf dog beyond your home or outside of their invisible dog fence, always keep a collar and leash on your pet since that’s the best way to get its attention and keep it out of harm’s way.

 3. Can deaf dogs be happy?

 Deaf dogs can be just as happy as any other dog, provided that they get treated with patience, love, and good care.
 A deaf dog can have the same quality of life and provide the same bonding and fun experiences with its owner as a dog with regular hearing.

 4. What do I do if my dog is deaf?

 If you discover that your dog is deaf, you will need to devise hand signals and other means to communicate with your pet.
 If your furry friend is already trained and develops age-related hearing loss, you might find that your dog learns hand signals quickly for the basic commands it already knows, such as sit, stay, heel, come, and wait.

 If your dog is a puppy, you can learn several hand signals that dog trainers commonly use, and the combination of treats plus hand signals can make it easier for your dog to remember the commands.